major/zuul_get/README.rst

 zuul_get
 ========

-Retrieves job URLs from OpenStack Zuul for a particular review number.
+The ``zuul_get`` script retrieves status updates from OpenStack's Zuul deployment and returns the status of a particular CI job.
+The script now supports version 2 and 3 of Zuul.

 Installation
 ------------